 Treatment of Atopic Dermatitis

 A poor quality diet is usually the cause of any bacterial dermatitis.
-Healthy dog’s rarely develop any dermatitis’s.
-Like most all
+A healthy dog rarely develops any form of dermatitis.

 Other curable skin conditions are reoccurring bacterial dermatitis.
-This give your dog patches of hair loss that appear to be red crusted, scaley skin.
-Tiny inflamed blisters that turn into additional crusty skin.
+This gives your dog patches of hair loss with skin appearing red, crusty, and scaley.

 Sores and Hot Spots

 Other causes of itchy skin (pruritus) are insects such as fleas and mites.
-The itch is caused from bites and not from the allergic reaction.
-Also bacteria infections.
+The itch is caused by bites and not from the allergic reaction.
 Moist dermatitis also known as Hot Spots are seen on the dog’s skin.
 These spots need close attention because they can spread quickly if not treated fast.
-Look for red sticky sores on your dogs coat if these are spotted take him to the vet immediately to get them evaluated.
+Look for red sticky sores on your dog’s coat if these are spotted take him to the vet immediately to get them evaluated.

-It’s sad to see a bald old dog weather away.
+It’s sad to see a bald old dog wither away.
 Dog hair loss can be challenging to diagnose and find the cause.
 Without skin scraping or proper examination of the skin cells in a microscope, it is tough to know the cause of hair loss.
-This such hair loss can be caused by may problems such as Demodex mites, thyroid disease a, cushion’s disease.
-Carful examination of the skin and the history of the dog will be of use to your vet.
+This such hair loss can be caused by many problems such as Demodex mites, thyroid disease a, cushion’s disease.
+Careful examination of the skin and the history of the dog will be of use to your vet.
 With a little help, your vet will properly diagnose these pet skin conditions.

 Dull Coat and Omega 3’s and Omega 6’s – Fatty Acids

-Holistapet CBD Dog Treats +Heart & Immune Care are specially formulated with Blueberries, Flaxseeds, & Sweet Potatoes to boost immunity, strengthen the cardiovascular system and promote healthy skin & coat.
-These unique ingredients combined with other key superfoods like Hemp Seed Powder and Pure CBD Oil are vital for preventing infection, sickness and disease as well as maintaining a strong heart and healthy immune system.
+Holistapet CBD Dog Treats +Heart & Immune Care are specially formulated with Blueberries, Flaxseeds, & Sweet Potatoes to boost immunity, strengthen the cardiovascular system, and promote healthy skin & coat.
+These unique ingredients combined with other key superfoods like Hemp Seed Powder and Pure CBD Oil work together to promote heart strength and a healthy immune system.
 These superfoods are your best defense when preventing infection, sickness & disease.
-This formula is perfect for animals with skin allergies, chronic itching, weakened immune system, cardiovascular issues, cancer, seizures & epilepsy, digestive issues.
-Good for overall health and wellness.
+This formula is perfect for animals with skin allergies, chronic itching, weakened immune system, and more.
+Plus, they are good for overall health and wellness.

 - Flaxseed – Boosts immune system.
 Promotes healthy skin and coat.